 Be Kind To Yourself – Allow Yourself to Make Mistakes

 When someone you love makes a mistake, it’s totally unacceptable to berate them for hours and remind them of it on and off for the next several years.
 Yet most of us do this to ourselves on a regular basis.

 It’s easy to obsess about things we wish we had done differently but we have to allow ourselves the same grace we offer to others.
 Remind the critical voice in your head that you are human too.
 Forgiving ourselves is every bit as crucial to our spiritual health as forgiving others.
 If we don’t make mistakes, we don’t grow.

 Take Time Out

 It is incredibly important to take time out on a regular basis.
 I’ve shared painless ways to do this – ways that will actually enhance your productivity – in this post.
 Read a magazine, spend some time with a book, listen to a podcast or take a walk – whatever it takes to uplift you and make you feel whole.
 You are worth it.

 It’s Important To Be Kind To Yourself

-These are just baby steps but I encourage you to incorporate them in your daily life in an effort to be kind to yourself as well as to others.
-You’ll be amazed at the difference it can make to your life, your health and your success.
+These are just baby steps but I encourage you to incorporate them in your daily life.
+Make the extra effort to be kind to yourself as well as to others.
+Especially now as we all face so much uncertainty and so many challenges, you’ll be amazed at the difference it can make to your life, your health and your success.

 More Ideas To Help Make You Happier